RuABraun/RuABraun.github.io/_posts/2020-11-06-Kaldi-decoding-with-custom-LMs-and-no-HCLG.markdown

 categories: jekyll update
 ---

-WIP

 Here I'm going to describe methods for using kaldi for decoding when you want to do something a bit custom.
+I will use an OpenFST wrapper and scripts using it which can be found [here](https://github.com/RuABraun/fst-util).

 ## No HCLG just G